Defining custom actions

 {id: 'sort_files_by_size',// ...} as const

-suffix represents a const
+The as const suffix represents a const assertion.
+It tells

 Typescript to bake-in the exact type of the object, which helps you write type-safe code